Bhanu-Koppadi/employee-salary-prediction/README.md

 # 💼 Employee Salary Prediction using Machine Learning

-Predict whether an employee earns more than £50,000 per year using machine learning models based on demographic and work-related attributes.
-This is a full-stack **ML + Streamlit** application built as part of my final-year B.Tech internship project.
+This project is a Machine Learning-powered Streamlit web application that predicts whether an employee earns more than £50,000 annually using classification models.
+It leverages demographic and work-related attributes for training and includes interactive visualizations.
 ---

 ## 🚀 Live Demo